Agile-Labs-Tech/agilelabs-isms-policy/01 ISMS manual/README.md

     3. Keep personal authentication devices (e.g. passwords, security tokens, PINS, etc.) confidential.
     4. Report promptly to the TL or SA the loss or misuse of information.
     5. Initiate corrective actions when problems or incidents are identified.

+5. Information Security Manager (ISM): The ISM is responsible for overseeing, approving and coordinating the implementation, maintenance, and continual improvement of the Information Security Management System (ISMS).
+The ISM is responsible to:

+    1. Review the implementation proposed, maintain, and monitor the ISMS in alignment with organizational objectives and regulatory requirements.
+    2. Coordinate information security risk assessments and ensure identified risks are appropriately treated.
+    3. Monitor compliance with policies, procedures, standards, and applicable legal or regulatory requirements.
+    4. Advise management on information security risks, threats, vulnerabilities, and control effectiveness.
+    5. Monitor the effectiveness of security controls and recommend improvements where necessary.
+    6. Report regularly to management on the status, effectiveness, and performance of the ISMS.

+6. Director: The Director provides strategic oversight and leadership for information security governance within the organization.
+The Director is responsible to:

+    1. Ensure adequate support, direction, and resources are provided for the implementation and maintenance of the ISMS.
+    2. Approve information security policies, objectives, and strategic initiatives.

+7. Data Protection Officer (DPO): The DPO is responsible for overseeing compliance with applicable data protection and privacy requirements.
+The DPO is responsible to:

+    1. Monitor compliance with applicable data protection laws, regulations, and organizational privacy requirements.
+    2. Advise management and employees together with TL on personal data protection obligations and best practices.
+    3. Oversee the protection, processing, retention, and disposal of personal data together with TL.
+    4. Monitor and advise on controls relating to the confidentiality, integrity, and availability of personal data.
+    5. Work closely with TL to coordinate the handling and reporting of personal data breaches and privacy incidents.
+    6. Serve as the point of contact for data protection matters involving regulatory authorities, customers, or data subjects where applicable.

 # Information Classification